Shipping From China: Everything You Need To Know

 Using a freight forwarder will steer you clear of the pitfalls, take over the organizing and troubleshoot where necessary.
 But there’s one step that is often made before bringing in a forwarder.
 Before agreeing to a deal with your supplier, be sure that you understand about selecting incoterms.
 Importers often sign on incoterms without understanding the risks they are taking on.
 Sometimes they get away with it, but the shipment can easily turn into a nightmare, wiping out profit margin, and then some.

 Having a forwarder means that you don’t need to understand everything about freight.
-But help yourself by being prepared for the barrage of paperwork that will come.
+But help yourself by being prepared for the barrage of paperwork and arm yourself with knowledge about freight documents .
 You should take a few extra minutes to make sure that all documentation is complete and accurate.
 Those few minutes are very much worth the effort.
 And have a freight charges reference at hand; don’t blindly accept every surcharge and fee.